ripsawridge/site/site/contents/_cma/2009/shorts.md

 at the trailhead by the village of Ballino.
 Heading up trail 420 to the west, it wasn't long before I was out of the cool forest and on a broiling dirt road climbing the mountainside in long switchbacks.
-I was making for a mountain called Dos de la Torta.
+I was making for a mountain called Doss dela Torta.
 Finally the road ended and I traversed trail into a gully to find a big surprise: a massive avalanche had occurred here, maybe even 1-2 years ago, but the snow was still here, well protected under a layer of forest debries.
 The snow was about 10 feet thick at the most, it descended